 Priceline is fairly reliable when it comes to online travel booking.
 They’ve partnered with the well-known accommodation providers, so it’s not like you’ll be stuck with an unproven company when you book.
 The main reliability concern is the “Name Your Own Price” feature, which hides booking details.

 When using the “Express Deals” or “Name Your Own Price” services, some of your booking details are hidden from you until your booking is complete, and/or selected by Priceline or the accommodations provider that you end up with.
-We'll explain this more below, but if you are really worried about the reliability of Priceline or any other travel accommodation booking website, then we suggest booking directly with the respective accommodations companies.
+We’ll explain this more below, but if you are really worried about its reliability or any other travel accommodation booking website, then we suggest booking directly with the respective accommodations companies.

 Priceline is very safe to use.
 They are a reputable company that works with only the most well-established accommodation providers in the travel industry.
 It is safe to book accommodations through them, and it is also safe to pay for your bookings with a credit card or a PayPal account.

 Note, however, that using their “Express Deals” or “Name Your Own Price” systems can be a bit of a gamble.
 Some of your itinerary details are left to be filled in by Priceline or the company that accepts your booking, and these types of bookings cannot be changed or cancelled.
 The purpose of this is to get you the best deal possible, if you aren’t too concerned about what brands you book with.
 There are, however, ways to mitigate these risks, which we will outline below in our safety tips!

 Priceline is a legitimate website for booking travel, and was established in 1997, so it is one of the oldest booking websites around!
 It is also a part of what is now known as The Priceline Group – a collection of some of the world’s best travel and booking websites.